cs-jsi/chisel4ml/README.md

 This will generate a circuit of a simple two layer fully-connected neural network, and store it in `/tmp/.chisel4ml/circuit0`.
 If you have verilator installed you can also add the argument: `use_verilator=True` in the `generate.circuit` function.
 In the first case only a firrtl file be generated (this can be converted to verilog using firtool), if you use verilator, however, a SystemVerilog file will also be created.

+chisel4ml also supports convolutional layers and maxpool layers.
+It also has some support for calculating FFTs and log-mel feature energy (audio features) in hardware.

 ## Installation: from source
 1. Install [mill build tool](https://mill-build.com/mill/Intro_to_Mill.html).
 2. Install [python](https://www.python.org/downloads/) 3.8-3.10